keatura/my-ordinary-vault-md/Andefaelt/Setting/Technology/Airships.md

 Airships in Andefaelt are used for almost everything related to inter-island travel.
 Whether it be shipping, warfare, transport or anything else under the sun of large scale movement.
+Airship design varies heavily between different nations and manufacturers, and doctrine heavily influences the different nations navies.
+Large scale civilian cargo ships

 Airship propulsion has undergone much development in Andefaelt, but there are three distinct eras.